 Let’s face it.
 Answering these questions is tough and somewhere along the way you might arrive at the conclusion that you need to use several secure payment gateway providers to receive payments.
 And security must always come first.

 Security features should be a top priority when considering payment gateway options.
-There’s a number of security measures you’d want to consider:
+There are a number of security measures you’d want to consider:

 As long as your payment gateway options pass the security requirements, you’re free to choose the top payment gateway satisfying the needs of your business.
 Or maybe a few.

-Founded in 2010 and launched in 2011, Stripe is one of the best payment gateway providers in the world focusing on e-commerce transactions.
-Stripe allows businesses to accept credit card payments, mobile wallet payments, in-person payments, bank debits and transfers, buy now pay later payment options and a lot more and process them further.
+Founded in 2010 and launched in 2011, Stripe is one of the best payment gateway providers in the world focusing on ecommerce transactions.
+Stripe allows businesses to accept credit card payments, mobile wallet payments, in-person payments, bank debits and transfers, Buy Now Pay Later payment options, and a lot more, and manages them further.
 Stripe’s customers can process payments in more than 135 currencies and get access to one-click checkout and transaction dashboards to visualize payments.

-Stripe offers custom payment solutions for e-commerce businesses allowing them to tailor payment processes to their needs.
-The payment gateway has a number of APIs that allow customers either to build their own on-demand marketplaces, crowdfunding platforms, and create subscription services, or take advantage of native integrations with some of the biggest e-commerce platforms such as Shopify, BigCommerce, WooCommerce, etc.
+Stripe offers custom payment solutions for ecommerce businesses allowing them to tailor payment processes to their needs.
+The payment gateway has a number of APIs that let users either build their own on-demand marketplaces, crowdfunding platforms, and create subscription services, or take advantage of native integrations with some of the biggest ecommerce platforms such as Shopify, BigCommerce, WooCommerce, etc.

 - Great variety of payment options.
 Extend your customer base by offering multiple payment options in multiple currencies.

 - Built-in APIs and developer tools.
 Explore a wide array of customization options to offer the perfect checkout experience.
 You can customize a prebuilt hosted payment page and embeddable UI components.